 A referral to student conduct

 Since I didn’t see any of the notes that were being left on my wall and the violation wasn’t fixed, I was referred to student conduct by housing for refusing to fix the violation.
 I found out about this after receiving an email from student conduct informing me of the violation.
 At first, I thought the email was a scam and sent it to the scam verification service my university has, who confirmed that I had indeed been referred to student conduct and needed to fix the problem as soon as possible.
-I scheduled a meeting with the person who issued the violation fairly quickly.
+I scheduled a meeting with the person who issued the violation within two days.

 Figuring out what happened